It's a fantastic time to be a gamer — when it comes to platform choice, there have never been more options available.

 - Console is very large

-Why you should buy this: It’s the latest iteration of one of the most popular consoles of all time and has the best launch lineup of any console to date.
+Why you should buy this: It’s the latest iteration of one of the most popular consoles of all time and has the best exclusive lineup of any console to date.

 Who it's for: Everyone.

 First of all, the PS5 currently has the upper hand when it comes to games.
-PlayStation gamers have been enjoying titles like Marvel’s Spider-Man: Miles Morales, Demon’s Souls, and Godfall since the get-go.
-Xbox fans, on the other hand, have finally been able to play Halo Infinite following its launch in 2021, but beyond that, the list of top-tier exclusives is slim.
+PlayStation gamers have been enjoying Sony exclusives like God of War: Ragnarok, Horizon Forbidden West, and Spider-Man: Miles Morales.
+Xbox fans, on the other hand, have been subject to a slimmer list of top-tier exclusive.
 Sony also has finally brought backward compatibility into the fold, too, and the PS5 will be able to play most PS4 games, so you won't miss out on late-gen titles like The Last of Us Part II and Ghosts of Tsushima.
 The PS5 simply has the best game library out there right now.

 The PS5's solid launch lineup is only part of the equation, however.
 Slightly larger than the DualShock 4, the new DualSense controller refines haptic feedback, incorporating a precise sense of touch into the gaming experience that force feedback never achieved.
 If you're draining your stamina bar to pull back a bowstring or attempting to bust down a locked door, for example, the hand triggers can convey that tension.
-The new technology, combined with ongoing support for PSVR, makes for a more immersive gaming experience.
+Of course, if you need a little more from your controller, you can always shell out for Sony's improved DualSense Edge controller.

 Speaking of peripherals and hardware, both iterations of the console use AMD chips across the board, including an eight-core CPU running on a modified version of the Ryzen line.
 The PS5’s GPU also is from AMD and provides 10.28 teraflops of power, while supporting resource-intensive processes like ray tracing, which allows for more advanced lighting in games.
 It also comes with a 4K Blu-ray player, putting it in line with the Xbox One S and Xbox One X. In layman's terms, the PS5 is technically less powerful than the Xbox Series X, but still packs a punch and represents a massive upgrade from last-gen consoles.

-If discs aren't your thing — or you simply want to save some cash — look no further than the difference between the two is that the Digital Edition has no disc drive, meaning Ultra HD Blu-rays are out of the equation, and you'll need to rely on digital downloads.
-Everything else, including the launch lineup, remains the same..
+If discs aren't your thing — or you simply want to save some cash — look no further than the PS5 Digital Edition.
 It retails for $100 less than the standard PS5 but is identical in terms of specs.
-The only
+The only difference between the two is that the Digital Edition has no disc drive, meaning Ultra HD Blu-rays are out of the equation, and you'll need to rely on digital downloads.
+Everything else, including the launch lineup, remains the same.

 Xbox Series X